 Interestingly, low-dose naltrexone (LDN) has been shown to be an effective treatment for infertility in people with polycystic ovarian syndrome.
 Given its possible benefits in MS, this warrants further research.

-The evidence cited above suggests that following the OMS Recovery Program can provide a number of benefits.
+The evidence cited above suggests that following the OMS Program can provide a number of benefits.
 During pregnancy, the mother will experience reduced MS disease activity and progression over and above the benefits derived from pregnancy alone.
 She will also have a reduced risk of:

 - Gestational diabetes